-ACKNOWLEDGMENT of RISK and RE pants Under the a g ge of 19 Years" Child Participant's Name: Please Print Clearly Date of Birth: Child's Address: City: Prov :Postal: Guardian's Name: Date of Birth : Guardian's Address: City:Pro ov:Postal: The Guardian must Read a nd Understand prior to the Child F articipating in Equin e Activities TO: Organization, or Company providing the Equin collectively called the HOST). their directo - Initial each iten 1.
-I am the Parent and/or Legal Guardia of the infant Participant in my capaci myself and infant Participant for all I ity as parent and/or guardian and v above and am execu ting this form on behalf 2.
-I Understand there are Inherent DANG Activities and injuries resulting from t - ociated with Equine 3.
-I Acknowledge that the Inherent "RISK integral part of Equine Activities, inclu • DANGEROUS condition ons which are an The propensity of any equine to behave and to potentially collide with, bite or k The unpredictability of an equine's read unfamiliar objects, persons or other ani The potential for other participant (s) to others, such as failing to act within thei I Freely Accept and Fully Assume All Re death, property damage or loss which it kick other animals, people, or object ction to such things as sounds, sudde imals and hazards such as subsurfac o act in a negligent manner that mig r ability or to maintain control over esponsibility for the Inherent " RISK s. en movement, tremor e objects. ht contribute to injur an equine.
-S " and the possibility rs, vibrations, y to themselves or 5.
-I Acknowledge that it remains my Sole Participate within their own limits.
-Responsibility for the safety of the infant Participant and l for the infant to 6.
-In addition to consideration given for administrators, and assigns (collective irs, executors, To Waive All Claims that I or the infant To Release the "HOST" from Any and A "Legal Representatives" might suffer as ON THE PART OF THE "HOST"; and To HOLD HARMLESS AND INDEMNIFY infant Participant or to any third party Before signing this form, I read it (as indicated that signing this form, waives certain legal right against the "HOST".
-All Liability for any loss, damages, in s a result of the infant's Participatio THE "HOST" from any and all liabilit which might result from the infant's I by my initials above) and I stated t jury, or expense that n due to any cause ir y for property damag Participation. hat I understand it.
-I e or personal injury to the further state I am aware SIGNED This day of 20 (Print Name of HOST Witness to signing & initialing) (Signature of Part cipant)
+ACKNOWLEDGMENT of RISK and RELEASE of LIABILITY - "For Participants Under the age of 19 Years" Please Print Clearly

+Child Participant's Name: Date of Birth: Child's Address: City: Prov: Postal: Guardian's Name: Date of Birth: Guardian's Address: City:Prov: Postal: The Guardian must Read and Und derstand prior to the Child Participating in Equine Activities their directors Equine Activities) volunteers, business oper 1.
+I am the Parent and/or Legal Gua eading and Understanding the item ardian of the infant Participant named abo apacity as parent and/or guardian and with rall legal purposes. t DANGERS, HAZARDS and RISKS, (collect com these "RISKS" are a common occurrence associated with Equine 3.
+I Acknowledge that the Inherent "F part of Equine Activities, includin RISKS" of Equine Activities mean those DANG ng but not limited to: GEROUS conditions w hich are an integral and to potentially collide with, bite The unpredictability of an equine unfamiliar objects, persons or othe The potential for other participant such as failing to act within their at 4.
+I Freely Accept and Fully Assume A ehave in ways that might result in injury, had a or kick other animals, people, or objects.
+E's reaction to such things as sounds, sudder animals and hazards such as subsurface obtains a negligent manner that might cobility or to maintain control over an equine.
+All Responsibility for the Inherent "RISKS" a ght result from the infant being a Participant den movement, tren jects. ontribute to injury to nd the possibility of p nors, vibrations, themselves or others, 5.
+I Acknowledge that it remains m Participate within their own limit ny Sole Responsibility for the safety of the ts. infant Participant a nd for the infant to en for the infant to Participate in Equine lectively called my "Legal Representatives") heirs, executors, To Release the "HOST" from Any a "Legal Representatives" might suff THE PART OF THE "HOST"; and To HOLD HARMLESS AND INDEMN infant Participant or to any third page.
+Before signing this form, I read it (as indicated) nfant Participant might have against the "Hand All Liability for any loss, damages, injury fer as a result of the infant's Participation do NIFY THE "HOST" from any and all liability for arty which might result from the infant's Participated by my initials above) and I stated that I and/or the infant Participant and/or out , or expense that I, th ue to any cause inclu r property damage or ticipation. understand it.
+I furth ding any NEGLIGENCE ON r personal injury to the ner state I am aware that SIGNED This day of 20 (Print Name of HOST Witness to signing & initia aling) (Signature of Participa nt) (Signature Host Witness) (Signature of Parent/Gua ardian)

-(Signature of Parent/Guardian) Do Not Sign until you Understand All Items Above
+Do Not Sign until you Understand All Items Above